Entain: Gamebookers

 Gamebookers is a full-service sportsbook that was initially acquired by PartyGaming in 2006.
 GVC then acquired the brand in February 2016 as part of the acquisition of bwin.party.

 Ladbrokes & Coral

 As of 29 March 2018, GVC Holdings took over the Ladbrokes Coral Group.
 This included their UK bookmaker estate, a new business for GVC bringing the two customer brands Ladbrokes and Coral into the corporate portfolio.

 Neds

 Neds was established in 2017 and serves the Australian sports betting market.
 It was acquired by GVC in 2018 for $A95 million.

 Sportingbet

-Sportingbet was established over 15 years ago in 1998 and was acquired by GVC in March 2013.
+Sportingbet was established in 1998 and was acquired by GVC in March 2013.
 It provides online and mobile sports betting, casinos, games and poker.
 In October 2012, Sportingbet announced that it had agreed to preliminary terms for a £530 million takeover bid from both GVC and William Hill.
 Under these terms, Sportingbet's Australian and Spanish operations were bought by William Hill.